JieJieNiu/SmaAt-fUsion-and-SmaAt-Krige-GNet/README.md

 # SmaAt-fUsion and SmaAt-Krige-GNet
-Code for the Paper "Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet" [Arxiv-link](), [Elsevier-link]()
+Code for the Paper "Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet"

 ![SmaAt-fUsion](SmaAt-fUsion.png)
 ![Kriging Overview](Kriging_Overview.png)